aaronbrashears/d2s3/README.markdown

 * **:content_type**
   * Accepts a standard content type, otherwise it will default to 'binary/octet-stream'.
 * **:redirect**
   * Directs the form where the GET request from Amazon should be made once the HTTP POST is successful.
-The redirect parameter will be treated like an [Addressable::Template](http://addressable.rubyforge.org/) with the parameters 'upload_uri', 'host', 'bucket', and 'key' available for substitution into the final uri.
+The url returned from amazon will automatically append 'bucket', 'key', and 'etag' parameters for use in reconstructing the full uri of the new S3 object.
 * **:acl**
   * Accepts either 'public-read' or 'private'.
 If blank, it defaults to 'public-read'.
 * **:expiration_date**